kirandash/django/blog/readme.md

 1. Add another form for delete button.

 ## 9. Authenticate Users with React and Django - FE
-### 9.1 Setup Redux - actions, reducers, store. and Thunks for API calls
+### 9.1 Setup Redux - actions, reducers, store. and Thunks for API calls - FE
 1. Redux ---> Store + Action + Reducers.
 Store: Central state of our application.
 Used to save data for app usage.
     - Install: `npm i redux`,
     - `npm i react-redux`: to integrate react with redux